-Postbox will automatically identify any misspelt words with a red-underline.
+Postbox will automatically identify any misspelled words with a red underline.
 Right-click on any word with a red underline to view suggested correct spellings.
 If you want to give the message one last check, go to Options > Check Spelling.

-Want to archive a message that you're reply to as soon as you send a reply?
-Go to Preferences > Composition > Advanced, and check mark Enable Send and Archive.
+Want to archive a message that you're replying to as soon as you send a reply?
+Go to Preferences > Composition > Advanced, and check Enable Send and Archive.
 For more information, see Send and Archive.